-(patches compatible with desktop / rack & keyboard)
+Presets compatible with desktop / rack & keyboard.

 Via Instant Buy & Download:

-You will receive all the sounds from my Youtube & Soundcloud demos plus extra sounds that are not included in the demos.
-This is 150 patches in total.
+You will receive all the sounds from all my demos plus extra.
+This is 150 patches / presets in total.
 You will also get all the sequences that I play.

 What format / import method?:

 My soundpack comes in two sets (A&B) saved as sysex files exported directly from my P-6.
 You will have the option to choose the destination banks (you will be able to import my presets into banks 000-099 or 100-199 or 200-299 or 300-399 or 400-499).

 What genre / style?: